-Each school will make the necessary arrangements for assessing potential work placements and should be reasonably satisfied that the placement provider can ensure the health, safety and welfare of the student and whether a particular child is suitable for the placement.
+Where relevant, each school will make the necessary arrangements for assessing potential work placements and should be reasonably satisfied that the placement provider can ensure the health, safety and welfare of the student and whether a particular child is suitable for the placement.
 Risk assessments for work experience placements must be completed.